cuiyongbo/hello-world/my_wiki/computer_glossary/computer_terminology.rst

 for their uniqueness on a central registration authority or coordination between the parties generating them, unlike most other numbering schemes.
 While the probability that a UUID will be duplicated is not zero, it is close enough to zero to be negligible.

+**What does VI stand for?**

+Pronounced (vee-aye), vi stands for **visual instrument.** It is a widely-used default text editor for Unix-based systems and is shipped with virtually all versions of Unix.
+It exclusively uses the keyboard and provides a very efficient interface for editing programs and scripts.

+**What does Vim stand for?**

+The name Vim is an acronym for** Vi IMproved** because Vim is an extended version of the vi editor, with many additional features designed to be helpful in editing program source code.
+Originally, the acronym stood for Vi IMitation, but that was changed with the release of Vim 2.0 in December 1993.